ncbui/100-days-of-code/log.md

 ### Day 2: 10 November 2020
 <!-- ##### (delete me or comment me out) -->

-**Today's Progress**: Changed methods to throw error objects.
+**Today's Progress**: Changed methods to throw error objects, per [Joyent's Error Handling in Node.js](https://www.joyent.com/node-js/production/design/errors).
 Wrote Jest test to catch error objects, passing anonymous arrow functions per [Jest documentation for .tothrowError()](https://jestjs.io/docs/en/expect#tothrowerror).

 **Thoughts:** I forgot to add expression to stop code execution on exception.
 I opted to throw error objects to try my hand at writing tests for exceptions.
 These methods would be called by an outer function with error handling, they do not include try/catch blocks to avoid burying the error.
 When writing jest tests for fn that throw without catching, we need to pass that fn to jest as a callback, so jest can prepare to catch the error before asserting.
 Runtime exceptions are supercharged returns, they can stop the entire callstack when throw.